 2. Add turmeric powder and tomatoes and fry for 2 minutes.

-3. Fry soya bean, add salt, sliced green chillies and fry for 3-5 minutes.
+3. Fry soya bean, add salt, and sliced green chillies and fry for 3-5 minutes.

 4. To make a thick curry, add a little water.